 Shock & Awe

 !!WARNING!!
 This is a demanding cross-country route.
-No trail exist.
+No trail exists.
 Extreme caution must be taken during this hike.
 It should only be attempted by experienced backcountry hikers.
-Hazards along this route include jagged volcanic spine ridges, very loose rubble rock, narrow shelf bypasses and tall sheer cliffs.
+Hazards along this route include jagged volcanic spine ridges, very loose rubble rock, narrow shelf bypasses, and tall sheer cliffs.

 This ridgeline hike is located within the Big Horn Mountains Wilderness and is managed by the BLM (Phoenix Field Office).
 The wilderness was established in 1990 and encompasses 21,000 acres.
 This unique wilderness is rarely visited, offering excellent solitude.
 The entire hike stays within the wilderness.
 Vegetation consists of saguaro cactus, cholla, apache hedgehog cactus, ocotillo, mesquite, ironwood, paloverde, and creosote.
 Fauna in the area consists of bighorn sheep, golden eagles, kit foxes, desert tortoises, Gila monsters, wild burros, and mule deer.
 The Big Horn Mountains were formed as the result of a volcanic upheaval during the early Tertiary Period as well as many other prominent mountain ranges in the area.
 Within the Big Horn Mountains is Big Horn Peak, which is the central volcanic neck or plug for the west-central portion of Arizona.
 The aggressive upheaval of this volcanic mountain range contributes to the rugged nature of this hike.